Ras Sedr: Geography

-Ras Sidr is 200 km from Cairo and approx 60 km from the Ahmed Hamdi Tunnel crossing in Suez, on the western side of the Sinai Peninsula, and almost opposite the resort of Ayn El Sokhna on the opposite Red Sea coastline.
+Ras Sedr is 200 km from Cairo and approx 60 km from the Ahmed Hamdi Tunnel crossing in Suez, on the western side of the Sinai Peninsula, and almost opposite the resort of Ayn El Sokhna on the opposite Red Sea coastline.
 The main travelling road to Ras Sidr is by way of the main Suez to Sharm el Sheikh Road through almost total desert terrain.
 The road is dotted with farms where olives, tamarinds, and fruits are grown.

-The majority of the town and outlying districts are inhabited by Sinai Bedouins who live in the areas of Wadi Abu Sidr and Soerp.
+The majority of the town and outlying districts are inhabited by Sinai Bedouins who live in the areas of Wadi Abu Sedr and Soerp.
 Ras Sedr itself is made up of two residential areas, bisected by the main north/south road.
 One side contains local housing for workers, who mainly come from the north of Egypt and the Nile Valley.
 The other contains private villa residences for professionals and second holiday homes whose owners are mainly from Cairo.
-There is also a large souk area with many shops and services including telephone, post office, internet services, council offices and a police station.
-Tradesmen of every kind can be found in the artisans' souk area.
+There is also a large market area with many shops and services including telephone, post office, internet services, council offices and a police station.
+Tradesmen of every kind can be found in the artisans' market area.
 There is also a small military airstrip, which is being debated whether to build a civilian airport there or the military continues to use it.